 If you're unsure about your preference, it's worth trying out some different options before you buy.

 Place settings equate to the number of each different piece of flatware included in the set.

 Most sets either contain four, eight, or twelve place settings.
 How many place settings you need depends on your individual circumstances.

-A one- or two-person household might be happy with four place settings, while a family of six would need at least eight, unless they want to eat dinner in two sittings!
+A one- or two-person household might be happy with four place settings, while a family of six would need at least eight.

 Some flatware is forged, which means it's made from a single piece of metal, heated, then hammered into shape (usually by a machine, though traditionally this would have been done by hand).

 Other pieces are stamped, which means they're cut from a sheet of metal, a bit like how you cut a cookie with a cookie cutter.

 Finally, you can find flatware with hollowed handles, made using a three-piece design.